 After years of praying accompanied by prophetic confirmations and many conversations with Trinity Dallas’ senior leaders, Pastors Joe and Nancy Martin, the Neeses and the Martins decided that the time had come to start another church.
 Pastors Joe and Nancy sent the Neese family out with their blessing.

-SAKO & MATT REGULARLY SPEND HOURS DREAMING & STRATEGIZING TOGETHER.
+SAKO & MATT REGULARLY SPEND HOURS IMAGINING & STRATEGIZING TOGETHER.

 THE NEESE FAMILY